To use instant setup proxies or not?

 The reality is that you’re talking about the diﬀerence between 0-5 seconds versus 12-72 hours to receive your proxies.
 Some proxy services such as SSLPrivateProxy can take longer, but not for the common user.
 If you’re a company that’s purchasing in the thousands for very specific purposes, you’ll need to wait, but I doubt that’s who’s reading this right now.

 So, seconds verse hours.
-Not weeks or months.
+Not for weeks or months.
 Can you wait?

 What is an Instant Setup Proxy